 Rock Garden

 Collect some rocks, stones, and green vegetation… then build a little rockery structure in the corner of your garden.
-Bring out some animals and there you have it!
+Bring out some animals, and there you have it!
 You can change this to a fairy garden, etc!

 Hours of Outdoor Activities that Encourage Play!

-I hope you enjoyed this post, I, for one, am feeling really positive about Spring!
-If you have any new ideas please comment below!
+I hope you enjoyed this post.
+I, for one, am feeling really positive about Spring!
+If you have any new ideas, please comment below!

-Dawn has activities for every season, she has written a second book “101 Things For Kids To Do On a Rainy Day”
+Dawn has activities for every season.
+She has written a second book,“101 Things For Kids To Do On a Rainy Day””

 Some rules: